International researchers

 Opening a bank account is usually easy.
 You will need to submit the following documents:

-- student ID or proof of admission to doctoral studies
+- If applicable, student ID or proof of admission to doctoral studies,

-- Proof of income will make it easier to open a bank account (pay stubs, bank statements, or proof that you hold a scholarship).
+- Proof of income can make it easier to open a bank account (salary slips, bank statements, or proof that you hold a scholarship).

 Generally, banks charge account fees.
-These vary depending on bank and scope of services.
-Therefore, we suggest comparing banks and accounts.
+These vary depending on the bank and the scope of services.
+We suggest comparing banks and accounts to find the option that will fit you best.

 Shortly after you open your account, you will receive a Eurocheck card (EC card) or Maestro card and PIN.
-The EC and/or Maestro card can be used for cashless payments and to take money out of cash machines in Germany or abroad.
-The Maestro card is more popular and more widely used than credit cards.
+The EC and/or Maestro card can be used for cashless payments and to withdraw money at ATMs in Germany or abroad.
+The EC card is more popular and more widely used than credit cards.

 In Germany, credit cards are not as popular as in other countries.
 Small shops often do not accept credit cards.